Ilford County High School: Old Parkonians

 The Old Parkonians Association was founded as an association of former pupils of the Ilford County High School.
 Today, the association performs a dual role, as "landlord" of the facilities at the Oakfield Playing Fields and parent body for the affiliated Sports Clubs, and as a social hub for former pupils of the School.

 The association has two affiliated sports clubs; the Old Parkonians Football Club & the Oakfield Parkonians Cricket Club.

-Old Parkonians FC currently has nine senior teams, all of which compete in the Southern Amateur League.
-In the 2011/12 season OPFC became the first club to simultaneously hold the Senior (1st XI), Junior (2nd XI) and Minor (3rd XI) Old Boys cups.
+Old Parkonians FC currently has four senior teams, two teams in the Essex Alliance League, and two more (as of season 2025-26) maintaining the long history of the Club by competing in the Southern Amateur League.

+In the 2011/12 season, when the Club fielded as many as 9 teams in the SAL, OPFC became the first club to simultaneously hold the Senior (1st XI), Junior (2nd XI) and Minor (3rd XI) Old Boys cups.

 In Summer 2014 the football club created a youth section called the Young Parkonians Football Club.
 There are currently Under 13's and Under 16's teams competing in the Echo Junior Football League with plans to add more youth teams in future years.

-The Cricket Club, now open to all, still retains strong links with the School, providing coaching during the winter and playing the annual Centenary Trophy match against the School 1st XI each year.
-The Cricket Club fields 5 XIs in the Shepherd Neame Essex League, an occasional 6th XI on Saturdays, and teams playing friendlies on Sundays, as well as running a Colts section.
+The Cricket Club, now open to all under the Oakfield Parkonians name, still retains strong links with the School, providing coaching during the winter and playing the annual Centenary Trophy match against the School 1st XI each year.
+The Cricket Club will field 6 XIs in the Hamro Foundation Essex Cricket League, and teams playing friendlies on Sundays, as well as running an extensive Colts section.

 School magazine

 Chronicles

 The school has published a magazine since its foundation entitled "Chronicles", often showcasing students' poems and artwork, in addition to news.
 Prior to 2007, Chronicles had always been published in book format and distributed to students throughout the school.
 However, this was discontinued in 2007, and was replaced by an online-only version.
+In 2025. however, there was a Chronicle remaster, in which there are two versions: winter and summer.
+These brought back paper copies, available at the reception office.

 Focus

-"Focus" is a school newspaper written by a group of lower school pupils.
-The first edition was released in 2010 and all editions are available to view on the school website.
-The newspaper discusses on-going school issues and other topics of interest to pupils.
+"Focus" was a school newspaper written by a group of school pupils.
+The first edition was released in 2010.